Miami visitor map

 • Useful for morning planning near Miami Beach hotels without turning breakfast into a separate search.

-South Beach boutique hotel on Ocean Drive, useful when the first-wave stay decision needs a smaller design-led counterpoint to larger Collins Avenue resort hotels.
+South Beach boutique hotel on Ocean Drive, useful when the focused stay decision needs a smaller design-led counterpoint to larger Collins Avenue resort hotels.

 South Beach Boutique Hotel